-56. Any person who induces another person, by fraud, duress, threats, undue influence (by payment or otherwise), or other improper means, to consent to an adoption commits an offence and shall be liable upon conviction, to a fine not exceeding \$10,000 or to a term of imprisonment not exceeding 2 years, or to both.
+56. Any person who induces another person, by fraud, duress, threats, undue influence (by payment or otherwise), or other improper means, to consent to an adoption commits an offence and is liable upon conviction to a fine not exceeding \$10,000 or imprisonment for a term not exceeding 2 years or both.